-- Students are expected to attend all registration sessions and all lessons on time. - If a student is unwell, their parents must contact the school regarding absence from all or part of the day.
-The parents of any student missing a registration session will be contacted by the Attendance Officer if notice has not been received within an hour of the registration session closing. - If a student arrives after a registration session, they must sign in to the School Office. - If a student leaves the school premises at any time during the school day, they must sign out from the School Office and sign back in again when they return. - Any student who misses any lesson outside the registration sessions must report to the School Office to explain their absence.
-Unauthorised Absences will be recorded and followed up by Heads of Houses and Tutors and will be referred to the Deputy Head (Pastoral).
+- Students are expected to attend all registration sessions and all lessons on time. - If a student arrives after 8.20am, they must still sign in but it will be recorded as 'Late'. - If a student is unwell, their parents must contact the school regarding absence from all or part of the day. - The parents of any student missing a registration session will be contacted by the Attendance Officer if notice has not been received within an hour of the registration session closing. - If a student arrives after a registration session, they must sign in at the School Office. - If a student leaves the school premises at any time during the school day, they must sign out from the School Office and sign back in again when they return. - Any student who misses any lesson outside the registration sessions must report to the School Office to explain their absence.
+Unauthorised Absences will be recorded and followed up by Heads of Houses and Tutors, and will be referred to the Deputy Head (Pastoral).